arsium/ShellCodeLoaderCSharp/README.md

 * Enumeration: FreeType

 TODO :
-* Inject shellcode in another process
+* Inject shellcode in another process with VirtualEx and NtEx functions
 * Check if shellcode is 64 or 32 bit before injection